lukinko22/Console-Finances/README.md

 ## Overview

-In this challenge, I'll be using the concepts I've learned to complete the required activity.
-This activity presents a real-world situation in which my newfound JavaScript skills will come in handy.
-I am tasked with creating code for analyzing the financial records of a company.
+In this challenge I am tasked with creating code for analyzing the financial records of a company.

 ## Instructions